-If you are looking for vegan shoes for your child, below you can find a selection of the best man-made materias shoes for kids’!
+If you are looking for vegan shoes for your child, I have put together a selection of the best kids’ shoes made from man-made material.

-This first selection of shoes fit “true to size”, which means that you need to go a half a size longerof the size that your child measures in the shoe measuring scale in order to allow for growing room.
+This first selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the standard foot measuring scale (Brannock device) in order to allow for growing room.

 Do you prefer getting vegan shoes for your child or shoes made out of leather?
-Are there any vegan shoes you recommend?
-Share your finds and thoughts in the comment section below so other people can benefit it from!
+Are there any vegan shoes you would recommend?
+Share your finds and thoughts in the comment section below so other people can benefit it from them.